huang-xiao-jian/gulp-publish/README.md

 Type: Array

 Value consists of two-element array, the first is `generator`, the second is `config`.
 Generally speaking, any `gulp-plugin` exports `generator` here, and `config` property pass to the `generator`.
 Declare how to resolve css type block files. if omitted or null, will only concat related files.
+Also, you can just use `generator` here rather than two-element array when no additional options should pass in the `generator`.

 For example:
 ```javascript